-The laboratory shall have quality control procedures for monitoring the validity of tests and calibrations undertaken.
+- 5.9.1 The laboratory shall have quality control procedures for monitoring the validity of tests and calibrations undertaken.
 The resulting data shall be recorded in such a way that trends are detectable and, where practicable, statistical techniques shall be applied to the reviewing of results.
-This monitoring shall be planned and reviewed and may include, but need not be limited to, the following:

-- a) regular use of certified reference materials and/or internal quality control using secondary reference materials; - b) participation in interlaboratory comparison or proficiency-testing programs; - c) replicate tests or calibrations using the same or different methods; - d) retesting or recalibration of retained items; and - e) correlation of results for different characteristics of an item.
+This monitoring shall be planned and reviewed and may include, but need not be limited to, the following: - regular use of certified reference materials and/or internal quality control using secondary reference materials; - 2) participation in interlaboratory comparison or proficiency-testing programs; - 3) replicate tests or calibrations using the same or different methods; - 4) retesting or recalibration of retained items; - 5) correlation of results for different characteristics of an item.

-NOTE The selected methods should be appropriate for the type and volume of the work undertaken.
+NOTE: The selected methods should be appropriate for the type and volume of the work undertaken.

-WMD NOTE The laboratory shall maintain a list of control charts, surveillance activities, and round robins maintained or participated in by the laboratory.
+WMD NOTE: The laboratory shall maintain a list of control charts, surveillance activities, and proficiency tests maintained or participated in by the laboratory.
 Measurement control requirements must be in place for each measurement service provided by the laboratory.
-The quality manual template contains forms that may be used by the laboratory to list control charts, surveillance activities, and proficiency tests.
-This documentation must be available during on-site assessments and submitted to the NIST/WMD as requested.
+The quality manual templates (NISTIR 5802 and NISTIR 7028) contain forms that may be used by the laboratory to list control charts, surveillance activities, and proficiency tests.
+This documentation must be available during on-site assessments and submitted to the WMD as requested.